nhantrichuyenanh/nhantrichuyenanh/README.md

+ヾ(￣︶￣)
-hi guys, i'm Nhân (you probably came from my Linktree or Firefox add-ons)
+Hi guys, I'm Nhân.
+Let me guess, you probably came from my Linktree or Firefox add-ons.

-i don't wear many hats, just a hobbyist in programming specifically and software/OS generally
+Unlike other developers and programmers, I don't wear many hats.
+I'm just a hobbyist in programming specifically and software/OS generally.

-just making projects to make my life easier and less of a nuisance
+I have one and only one goal: to make projects to make my life easier and less of a nuisance.